spf13/PIV/README.md

 _Updated for PHP 5.3_

 The list of PHP constants, functions, and classes was updated to be current with PHP 5.3.
-Many new classes were added in the 5.2 branch and the distributed version only covers up to 5.1.4.
+Many new classes were added in the 5.2 and 5.3 branches and the distributed version only covers up to 5.1.4.

 ### Better Fold Support